Rate this article

 The imperative of delivering the right experiences to the right audience at the right time has modern ecommerce businesses in a chokehold.

-With so many ready-made ecommerce personalization bundles available, it seems like any business under the sun can execute granular customer experiences with a few clicks and tweaks.
-So the real challenge doesn’t lie in the personalization itself, but in doing it efficiently, at a lower cost, and in a more ethical way than competitors.
-Let us tell you how to provide a personalized shopping experience on a dime, without going to great lengths.
+With so many ready-made ecommerce personalization bundles available, it seems like any business can deliver granular online shopping experiences.
+So the real challenge lies in doing personalization efficiently, at a lower cost, and in a more ethical way than competitors.

 Benefits of personalization in ecommerce: a match made in profits heaven

-The importance of personalization in ecommerce cannot be overstated.
-In 2024, companies plan to ramp up their spending on personalization by an average of 29%.
+The importance of ecommerce personalization cannot be overstated.
+In fact, for 94% of high-maturity brands, personalized customer engagement is a high-to-critical priority, with plans for a 133% increase in related investments by 2027.
 The primary driver behind this boom is the promise of higher profits: customers spend 37% more with brands that deliver tailored interactions.
-This increase in profits can be chalked up to the following gains that stem from custom-fit shopping journeys:

 • Personalization drives ongoing engagement and customer loyalty

-Customers gravitate towards brands that make them feel understood as individuals.
-According to statistics, 60% of shoppers become regular buyers after a personalized shopping experience with a brand.
+According to statistics, 58% of shoppers become repeat customers after a personalized shopping experience with a brand.
 With numerous personal touchpoints at each stage of the customer journey and tailored loyalty programs, businesses can promote repeat purchases and establish long-term connections with their customers.

 • Personalization supports cross-selling and upselling initiatives